microsoft/CsWinRT/Samples/Net5ProjectionSample/README.md

 To run this sample, you will need to do the following:

 1. Build the *CppWinRTProjectionSample* solution first.
 This generates the projection and interop assembly using cswinrt, and creates *SimpleMathComponent.nupkg* which can be referenced in consuming apps.
-If you run into errors restoring NuGet packages, go to **Tools** -> **NuGet Package Manager** -> **Package Manager Settings** and select *"Automatically check for missing packages during build in Visual Studio”*.
-Alternatively, you can run `dotnet restore` using the command line.
+If you run into errors restoring NuGet packages, look at the docs on [NuGet restore options](https://docs.microsoft.com/nuget/consume-packages/package-restore).
+You may need to configure your NuGet package manager settings to allow for package restores on build.

 2. Build the *ConsoleAppSample* solution which references and restores  *SimpleMathComponent.nupkg* to consume the projection.